Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

 Pluto status

 Since its discovery in 1930, Plutowas considered the ninth planet of the solar system.
-Back in the 1950s, Soviet scientists suggested that Pluto is only one of the dwarf planets that circulate in this region of outer space in close orbits.
-This hypothesis was brilliantly confirmed: at the end of the 20th and the beginning of the 21st century, many objects were discovered in the outer part of the solar system.
-Among them are noteworthy Kvavar, Sedna and especially Eris, which is 27% more massive than Pluto.
+Soviet scientists back in the 1950s suggested that Pluto is just one of the dwarf planets that circulate in this region of outer space in close orbits.
+This hypothesis was brilliantly confirmed: at the end of the 20th and beginning of the 21st centuries, many objects were discovered in the outer part of the Solar System.
+Notable among them are Quaoar, Sedna, and especially Eris, which is 27% more massive than Pluto.

 August 24, 2006 IAC (Internationalastronomical alliance - "High tech") for the first time defined the term "planet."
 Pluto did not fall under this definition and the IAS attributed it to a new category of dwarf planets along with Eris and Ceres.
 Some scientists continue to believe that Pluto should be reclassified back to the planet.